 Corporate administrative offices in Canada and Quito were temporarily closed early in the pandemic and remote work arrangements established for all employees and contractors not on shift.
-Both offices partially reopened in June 2020, with restricted occupancy (e.g., a maximum 35% occupancy for the Quito office) and implementation of the aforementioned health and safety protocols.
-Community relations programs are ongoing, with observation of social distancing and other protocols in effect; the Company provided COVID-19 support and a variety of resources to local communities.
+Both offices partially reopened in June 2020, with restricted occupancy and implementation of the aforementioned health and safety protocols.